macshaggy/emulator/docs/developer_log.md

     prefix_ops, regular_ops = gpb.load_opcodes()

 The opcodes will be used later as I'm just now starting the next page on the site, ["Game Boy Emulator: Writing the Z80 Disassembler"](https://www.inspiredpython.com/course/game-boy-emulator/game-boy-emulator-writing-the-z80-disassembler).
 That is the next steps into the project.
 And I'll write any problems/solutions that I may come across here in this log.

+### 4 Feb 2022 - 1632 hrs.

+Well, I finally figured out that the tests folder shouldn't be buried within the game directory.
+There were imports that had to be corrected in GamePyBoy/__init__.py so that pytest and hypothesis could find the correct files and conduct the test.
+It was successful as now the project has pass the current test.